Keyboard shortcuts

 Define a domain $H = {1, \omega, \omega^2, \ldots, \omega^{n-1}}$ where $\omega$ is a primitive $n$-th root of unity.
 The $i$-th gate corresponds to domain point $\omega^i$.

-Witness structure differs from R1CS.
-In R1CS (Chapter 7), the witness is a single flattened vector $Z = (1, \text{public inputs}, \text{private inputs}, \text{intermediate values})$.
+The witness structure differs from R1CS.
+In R1CS (Chapter 8), the witness is a single flattened vector $Z = (1, \text{public inputs}, \text{private inputs}, \text{intermediate values})$.
 Each wire has exactly one index in $Z$.
 When two constraints reference the same wire, they use the same index; wiring is implicit in the indexing scheme.

 PLONK structures the witness differently: three separate vectors $(a, b, c)$, each of length $n$ (the number of gates).
 Entry $a_i$ is gate $i$’s left input; $b_i$ is its right input; $c_i$ is its output.
 When the same value appears in multiple positions (say, a variable feeding two different gates) it occupies multiple slots in these vectors.
 This has a crucial consequence: PLONK needs explicit “copy constraints” to enforce that slots holding the same logical wire actually contain the same value.
 We’ll see how this works shortly.

-Concrete example: the same circuit in both formats.
-Consider $y = (x + z) \cdot z$ with $x = 3$, $z = 2$, so $y = 10$.
+To make this concrete, consider $y = (x + z) \cdot z$ with $x = 3$, $z = 2$, so $y = 10$.

 R1CS representation (2 constraints, 5 wires):